-Applications for import licenses for some products require prior clearance of other government agencies, significantly increasing the time required for approval.
+Applications for import licenses for some products require prior clearance from other government agencies, significantly increasing the time required for approval.
 GO-Invest assists in guidance on relevant government agencies and required licenses.
 Depending on the item, it may require approval from the Ministry of Health and the Government Analyst Food and Drugs Department (GA-FDD) under the Ministry of Health.
 GAFDD’s role includes addressing safety and trade related issues for food, drugs, cosmetics, and medical devices stated under the Food and Drug Act of 1971.
 For the importation of firearms, approval is required from the Ministry of Home Affairs and the Commissioner of Police.
+Approval for unmanned aerial vehicles is required from the Guyana Civil Aviation Authority and the Guyana Police Force before import customs clearance.
 While navigating the processes may be time consuming and cumbersome, a local partner or a customs broker may provide some assistance and save some time.

 Guyana charges an excise tax on consumable goods, including alcoholic beverages, tobacco products, petroleum products and motor vehicles.
 Items which attract excise tax are subjected to a 14 percent Value Added Tax (VAT).